cloudmesh/reservation/doc/source/api.rst

 .. note::

-   * why use the name oliver1,2, ... and not reservation 1, 2 in summary
-   * why is there a { in description but no } close
    * why do you use inconsistent and illegal python usage of ' in definitions
    * there is no example.py in the code that allows me to run and test this exact example